-Offensive old blog posts mount, but Joy Reid and MSNBC remain silent
+MSNBC host Joy Reid apologizes for incendiary old blog posts

 Related: MSNBC host Joy Reid takes heat for newly unearthed 9/11 conspiracy posts

-Reid's blog continues to attract attention, nearly six months after a Twitter user found a number of anti-gay posts, in part because of Reid's explanation for some of the writings.
+Reid's blog first attracted attention six months ago after a Twitter user found a number of anti-gay posts.

-She apologized in December for some of those posts, but when the same Twitter user unearthed more homophobic sentiments on the blog in April, Reid offered up an excuse: the posts, she insisted, were actually placed on there blog by a hacker.
+She apologized in December for some of those posts, but when the same Twitter user unearthed more homophobic sentiments on the blog in April, Reid offered up an excuse that the posts were created by hackers.

-The claim was met with considerable skepticism, and was picked apart by several media outlets, including CNNMoney.
-Reid eventually apologized for some of what she said -- but she maintained the hacking defense, despite acknowledging that she could not prove it.

-MSNBC was largely silent throughout the controversy in April, but the network did deploy Reid's attorney and her hired cybersecurity expert to talk to reporters about the hacking claim.
-Reid's attorney said the FBI had opened an investigation, and the expert offered flimsy evidence to support the claim.